cloudmesh/cloudmesh-pi-cluster/README-nfs.md

 ## Introduction

 NFS Protocol allows remote access to files across networks.
-Users on client machines can access filesystems on servers in the same way they would if the filesystem was local storage.
+Users on client machines can access filesystems on servers in the same way they would if the filesystem was on local storage.

 ## Install